pbojinov/housing-prediction-engine/README.md

 ## Todo

-* Write node app that makes requests for the following cities and appends the data to the dataset with a date
+* Write node app that makes requests for the following cities and appends the data to the dataset with a date# real-estate-data